-Many of the problems related to sediment and erosion can be reduced by building sediment control traps or basins.
-The installation of these systems will reduce runoff water allowing sediment to settle before it is discharged.
-EPA is enforcing a sediment basin on most of the construction projects to work as a sediment trap and to reduce the amount of energy being discharged into water systems.The sediment basin must the have capacity to store at least a two year storm runoff water.
+Sediment control traps or basins reduce runoff water and allow sediment to settle before it is discharged.
+EPA requires that a sediment basin works as a sediment trap to reduce the amount of energy being discharged into water systems.
+Sediment basins must have the capacity to store at least two years of storm runoff water.

-Controlling Sediment and Erosion Problems
+Controlling Sediment and Erosion on Construction Sites